Assistant Staff

 Applications

-If you are planning to arrive in the summer, please apply as Summer staff (you can mention in your application/interview that you are interested in staying past summer).
+If you are planning to arrive in the summer, please apply as summer staff and mention in your application that you are interested in staying past summer.
+Applications for arrival at any other point in the year are accepted on a rolling basis.